ENaveen98/visualizer-shortest-path-algorithms/README.md

 - Change the number of Rows/Columns interactively using a Slider.
 - A message board for assistance in navigating through the interface and changing the available configurations.

 This project was built for sharpening my React/HTML/CSS skills and to build a cool visualization of how an Algorithm works behind the scnenes.
 Special credits to Clement for the motivation behind this project and for his tutorials.
+In the future this could be extended to visualize many sorts of Algorithms by simply using this as a template and building on top of it.

 ### Author: E Naveen
 ### Email: enaveen98@gmail.com